BastiancitosJr/new-laravel-api/README.md

 ## Prerequisites

-Before you start, make sure you have [Git](https://git-scm.com/downloads), [Xampp](https://www.apachefriends.org/es/index.html) to install PHP, and [Composer](https://getcomposer.org/) installed on your system.
+Before you start, make sure you have [Git](https://git-scm.com/downloads), [Xampp](https://www.apachefriends.org/es/index.html) to install PHP (8.2 or higher), and [Composer](https://getcomposer.org/) installed on your system.
 You must also have the Oracle Instant Client installed.

 ## Installation Guide